tyjvazum/arb/README.md

 - [ ] 🪪 `bid`: Bitcoin Identifiers/Usernames, enabling unique, human-meaningful
   name registration natively on Bitcoin.

+- [ ] ✨ `bnw`: Bitcoin NFT Walls, enabling a `bid` to showcase a curated collection of NFTs that it owns.

 - [ ] 💎 `ord`: Bitcoin NFTs/Ordinals, enabling NFTs natively on Bitcoin by imbuing
   satoshis with numismatic value, allowing them to be collected and traded as curios.

-- [ ] ✨ `wal`: Bitcoin NFT Walls, enabling a `bid` to showcase a curated collection of NFTs that it owns.

-- [ ] ◉ `arb` supports arbitrary protocols on top of Bitcoin using inscriptions, so additional protocols can be defined using a JSON specification file, which are loaded to run the arbitrary protocol.
+- [x] ◉ `arb` supports arbitrary protocols on top of Bitcoin using inscriptions, so additional protocols can be defined using a JSON specification file, which are loaded to run the arbitrary protocol.